AdrianVispalia/JMeter_master-slave_Azure/README.md

 # JMeter_master-slave_Azure

 Project in order to test a website (latency, thorughput, etc.) from different VMs on different parts of the world.
+Requires to have Azure-cli and an account with ZeroTier VPN.

 Technologies used:
 - JMeter